nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
-You can also use the import and export features and manipulate the produced data files from there.
+You can also use the import and export features to directly manage and modify JSON files that follow DorManagerPros format.

 --------------------------------------------------------------------------------------------------------------------